ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-10-social-impacts.rst

 |Groupwork| POGIL Groupwork: Impacts of CS
 ----------------------------------------------

 In POGIL groups, choose a software application that has social and ethical implications.
+Discuss the beneficial and harmful effects of this software application.
 Discuss the ethical problems that may arise and how programmers can try to avoid them.
 Prepare a presentation for your class.

 Summary